annieguzh/IS-477-Course-Project/documentations/06_Workflow_Automation.md

 ### 3\.
 Run‑all script

 To make reproduction trivial, a small “run all” script is provided.
-In notebook form:
+In notebook https://github.com/annieguzh/IS-477-Course-Project/blob/main/Run_All_Script_Snakemake.ipynb:

 python
 \# Run\_All\_Script\_Snakemake.ipynb